-The preparation of consolidated financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses and disclosure of contingent assets and liabilities.
+The preparation of consolidated financial statements and related disclosures in conformity with generally accepted accounting principles requires management to make judgments, estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses and disclosure of contingent assets and liabilities.
 The recognition and allocation of certain revenues and operating expenses in these consolidated financial statements also require management estimates and assumptions.
-The Company's estimates and assumptions are continually evaluated based on available information and experience.
-Because the use of estimates is inherent in the financial reporting process, actual results could differ from estimates.